 No matter what name you use (whether it be math stations, math centers, math games, or math printable activities) you are sure to love them in your classroom!
-As an upper elementary math teacher my students LOVED our math station rotations.
+As an upper elementary math teacher, my students LOVED our math station rotations.
 It was a time when they were given a little bit of freedom, able to practice skills that they had already learned, use technology, and work with their classmates.
 I loved this time too, but I couldn’t help but feel that this time wasn’t being used to its full worth, and there was no time to waste.

 When I first started using math centers I basically had a bunch of games that I had found in random locations to practice skills that we were learning.
 This worked.
 Kind of.
 Students often needed additional assistance which tied me up instead of being able to meet with other students to strengthen their skills.
-I instituted a peer coach they could ask which helped, but didn’t really solve the problem.
+I instituted a peer coach they could ask which helped but didn’t really solve the problem.

 I knew that something had to be done about the actual math stations that we were using.
 The hodge-podge of copies and downloads that I had cobbled together for each math concept was not doing the trick, and it was taking me FOREVER to find new math games as the year went on.
 When I really thought about it I knew that I needed many math stations that were targeted on one single math concept.
-I knew that the repetition would allow students to actually reach mastery.
-I searched and searched, but everything I could find for my students either didn’t fit where they were at, seemed too much like a game and not enough like a learning activity, or would have cost me seven bajillion dollars to print.
+I knew the repetition would allow students to actually reach mastery.
+Then I searched and searched, but everything I could find for my students either didn’t fit where they were at, seemed too much like a game and not enough like a learning activity, or would have cost me seven bajillion dollars to print.
 I mean, I love the colorful look of math stations, but the color ink is a no go in my book.

 After completing the first set of ten centers on place value I gave them a try.
-Each station has student directions and a recording sheet for accountability, so I didn’t have to spend an hour going over how to use each center which has always been a time killer.
+Each station has student directions and a recording sheet for accountability.
+This way I didn’t have to spend an hour going over how to use each center which has always been a time killer.
 I assigned partners/threesomes, handed out the materials, and let them go.
 I joined my group to guide my struggling learners, and I can honestly say it was a dream!
 It took about 15-20 minutes for each station to be completed, and we did two rotations that first day.
 That meant that within the week every student would have a chance to do all ten stations.
 Bingo!

-Excited by the progress that my students were showing while working towards mastery with these stations I set to work on more.
+Excited by the progress my students were showing while working towards mastery with these stations I set to work on more.
 While creating them I focused on the BIG skills that we needed help with as well as making my life easier by creating them entirely in black and white so that I could print directly to the copy machine saving precious colored ink.
 I did print onto colored paper in order to keep things bright though.

 These stations have seriously been a life saver for me.
-You can check them out here, or read on for a little something something later on.
+You can check them out here, or read on for a little something-something later on.
 After seeing the success in my classroom as well as those of my colleagues I knew they were worth it and now have these stations available for second, third, fourth, and fifth grade standards.

 Tips for Success